Carlisle Airport (Pennsylvania): Facilities and aircraft

 Carlisle Airport covers an area of 114 acres (46 ha) at an elevation of 510 feet (155 m) above mean sea level.
 It has one runway designated 10/28 with an asphalt surface measuring 4,008 by 60 feet (1,222 x 18 m).
 The airport has several instrument approaches, including a GPS approach to each runway.

 For the 12-month period ending August 28, 2015, the airport had 24,500 aircraft operations, an average of 67 per day: 94% general aviation, 2% air taxi, and 4% military.
 At that time there were 60 aircraft based at this airport: 83% single-engine, 9% multi-engine, 7% helicopter, and 1% jet.

 In September 2021, the Airport was purchased by South Middleton Township.
 The Township has announced nearly $7.6 million in new enhancements at the Airport, to include constructing new corporate aircraft hangars, a medevac hangar, new terminal building, parallel taxiway, and other improvements.
 The goal is to have the projects completed by 2025.

+Accidents and incidents

+On August 19, 2026, a Cessna 150 struck a Pennsylvania State Police Bell 407 while landing at the airport, reportedly after the Cessna veered off-course.
+The Cessna pilot was killed and two state troopers in the helicopter were injured.